top of page

-When a favorite restaurant closes, it is more than a place disappearing.
-It is jobs, memories, and community routines that suddenly have a hole in them.
+When a favorite restaurant closes, it’s more than just a place disappearing.
+It’s jobs, memories, and community routines that suddenly have a hole in them.
 Watching that happen one too many times is what pushed me to start Noble Restaurant Success.

-This month, that story was featured by the San Diego Equality Business Association (SDEBA) in their Member Spotlight, and I am genuinely honored to be highlighted for the work I do with independent restaurants here in San Diego.
+This month, that story was featured by the San Diego Equality Business Association (SDEBA) in their Member Spotlight.
+I am genuinely honored to be highlighted for the work I do with independent restaurants here in San Diego.

 “The best part of being an SDEBA member is the people… I leave every gathering reminded that we are stronger together.”